Anna Duggar Shares Rare Photos Of Kids, Reveals Health Issue For Baby Mason

 — In Touch Weekly (@intouchweekly) August 24, 2018

-Mason is 11 months old now, but he is already having a health issue that came about when he was just 2 weeks old.
+Mason is 11-months-old now, but he is already having a health issue that came about when he was just 2-weeks-old.
 Anna revealed in a post on Saturday that he has an allergy to dairy.
 The photo showed him sitting in his high chair with a dairy-free pancake in front of him ready to try it.
 His mom explained how it all came about.

 “Allergies showed up at 2 weeks, and caused us to switch to formula while momma cut dairy and other potential allergy causing foods out of my diet (i.e. gluten, corn, soy, eggs, nuts, chicken, & nightshade foods).
 Thankfully as we added things back into my diet we discovered Mason was only allergic to dairy, and by January he was back to 100% nursing and thriving — reaching 20 lbs at 6 months!”

 The Duggar daughter-in-law went on to say that sometimes you have to climb the mountain in order to reach the top instead of having God move it out of the way.
 She also mentioned that staying on the right track is worth it in the end.
 She could also possibly be referencing to her own situation of sticking it out with Josh throughout the sex scandal that got them both kicked off Counting On by TLC.
-She has stood by her man and she says that she is still happily married.
+She has stood by her man, and she says that she is still happily married.

 Duggar fans have expressed how much they miss seeing this family on TV.
 They are thrilled that Anna has been keeping them up to date on her family now.